tylerlaceby/litebot/lib/readme.md

 // right click at same position await mouseClick({ leftClick: false });

+// we can also add delay to out click's by setting the delay property.
+This will effect how many ms elapse between the downClick and upClick. await mouseClick({ delay: 50 }); // waits 50ms between down and up.

 // left click at -100, 100
 await mouseClick({ x: -100, y: 100, leftClick: true });